Jazz Meets Folk

-Jazz Meets Folk was an Australian television series which aired on 1964.
+Jazz Meets Folk is an Australian television series which aired on 1964.
 It was a music series aired in a half-hour time-slot on ABC Television.
 It was produced in Sydney, and hosted by Alan Dean; among its featured musicians were the Bryce Rohde Quintet, Don Burrows "plus six", and folk singer Marian Henderson.
 It premiered on Saturday 22 August 1964.